starlay-finance/starlay-protocol-wasm/README.md

 It is responsible for the management of the price of each asset.

+### Wrapped ETH Gateway

+Wrapped ETH Gateway allows users to deposit, withdraw, borrow and repay using Native Token.
+It interacts with Native Token pool and Wrapped Token.

+### Flash Loan Gateway

+A user can use liquidity in Starlay’s pools to use in another place in the same transaction, as long as the borrowed amount is returned before the end of the transaction.

 ## Architecture

 Here, we will provide an explanation of the templates constructed in this repository.